 Post a demand-withdrawal power struggle between the two, each should ideally be able to effectively communicate the reasons for their expectation from the other.
 They should be able to see this difference between their personalities objectively and give each other the space to pursue other relationships at their own pace.
 The more extrovert partner, Mark, should also understand Sara’s insecurities and accommodate her need for exclusive couple bonding time.
 That is how you stop a power struggle in a relationship.

 How To Spot The Signs Of Power Struggle In Relationships?

-Understanding the power struggle meaning in psychological terms is one thing, learning to spot this tendency in your relationship quite another.
+Understanding the power struggle meaning in psychological terms is one thing, learning to spot this tendency in your relationship is quite another.
 Often, the transition from one to the other isn’t easy.
-That’s because we’re often in denial about our underlying relationship issues.
+That’s because we’re in denial about our underlying relationship issues.

 If you feel that both you and your partner tend to resort to a constant one-upmanship but aren’t sure whether it qualifies as an indicator of a power struggle in relationships, pay attention to these surefire signs:

 1. You play mind games